Do you want to fix your poor posture?

-I have spent a very long time figuring out how to improve my poor posture and through that time spent I have come to realize a few things.
+I have spent a very long time figuring out how to improve my own posture

 When you spend all that time focusing on something in front you, it seems like it is only natural that your shoulders want to round forwards and inwards and that your head leans forward.

 Rounded shoulders and forward head posture are probably the most common issues that develop over time from poor posture.